rahatchowdhury8899-hub/ChemAI/README.md

 Evaluated alongside RF for comparative analysis

-Note: GNN outputs for regression tasks may be in scaled space unless inverse transformation is applied.
+Note: GNN outputs for regression tasks may be reported in scaled space unless inverse transformation is applied.

 Repository Structure
 ChemAI/